 The other copy may be retained by the assessee for his record.

-Note that when the return filed on paper, the acknowledgement slip attached with the return form should be duly filled.
+Note: When the return filed on paper, the acknowledgement slip attached with the return form should be duly filled.

-When are you required to file electronically?
+When are you required to file electronically?:

 No attachments or documents including TDS certificate need to be attached with ITR-3 while sending it.